lukarh/assists-tracking-dash-app/README.md

 - Data insights to 5 new players!
 - Added a datatable and sankey diagram for further data insights on the live dashboard
 - Removed redundant code logic that took up unneccessary memory when the user is engaged with the application
+- Fixed bug showing dates incorrectly on a scatter point's tooltip

 ## Development